 Item 2: Interactive lesson

-I converted this section of the plagiarism and citation into an interactive lesson in Storyline360, and then put it in video form for easy display here.
-This is not used in classrooms in my current workplace due to limitations imposed on course designers there:
+I converted this section of the plagiarism and citation into an interactive lesson in Storyline360, and then put it in video form for easy display here:

 I am in the process of converting the entire lesson to a series of Storyline360 interactive lessons; storyboards for that lesson are available upon request.